 The YMCA reserves the right to cancel the membership of any member or to suspend visitation privileges of any guest who does not follow the Code of Conduct at any time while on-site at a branch or during participation in any Y affiliated program or event, regardless of location.
 Staff members may define what is considered a breach of the Code of Conduct and will ask the violator to leave.
 All reported incidents will be reviewed by the Executive Director or designate, and the decision to suspend or terminate YMCA membership or visitation privileges will be made at the discretion of the Executive Director or designate.

 Everyone entering the building must stop at the Welcome Center.
 Members must scan cards.
 Visitors, guests and community participants must check in, show photo ID, complete liability waiver and sign visitor’s log.
+All members, community participants & guests must have their photo taken for our membership database.

 Registered sex offenders are not welcome at the YMCA.
 Our computer software scans our database and compares it to the registry on a regular basis.
 If a member is identified as a registered sex offender, the member will be terminated without refund.